Table of Contents

 Located on a barrier island, the long sandy coastline provides an ideal place to enjoy endless water activities, including kayaking, parasailing, or other recreational activities.
 You could literally spend days here and still miss some of the fun at the beach!

 There are lounge chairs, paddleboards, and numerous other things you can rent right at the beach.
-Long gone are the days when you are forced to pack a ton of equipment!
+Gone are the days when you are forced to pack a ton of equipment!

-Two of our other favorite places to spend time are Upham Beach Park and Pass-a-Grille Beach.
+🌴 Pro Tip: Two of my favorite places to spend time are Upham Beach Park and Pass-a-Grille Beach. 👙

 Upham Beach Park